pitahnee/cockpit_test/README.md

 - `npm run licenseRegistrationElements`
 - `npm run licenseRegistrationInvalid`
 - `npm run licenseRegistrationValid`

-# How to run multiple tests

-In order to run multiple test suites at a time, just type `npm run login,logout`

 # How to create shortcut to run a test